What Is Keyword Density?

 For this reason, you’ll want to throw a keyword in at least one image alt-text.

-You’ll want to do the same with the image filename.
+You’ll want to do the same with your image filenames.

 Putting a relevant keyword in your URL slug is good practice.